In this page

 Gender and age

-Overall, similar proportions of males and females hold no qualifications.
-Within this, there are higher proportions of males than females with no qualifications in all age groups except for the oldest age group of 60 to 64.
+Overall, an estimated 7.8% of males held no qualifications in 2020 compared with 6.7% of females.
+There are higher proportions of males than females with no qualifications in all age groups except for the oldest age group of 60 to 64.
 Females are more likely to hold qualifications at or above level 4.

-Working age adults from an ethnic minority are more likely to hold qualifications at the highest education level than those from a white ethnic group, but are also more likely to have no qualifications.
+Working age adults from a non-white background are more likely to hold higher level qualifications than white working age adults, but are also slightly more likely to have no qualifications.

-The proportion of working age adults with no qualifications was highest in Merthyr Tydfil (16.6%) and Blaenau Gwent (14.6%) and lowest in Monmouthshire (4.5%) and the Vale of Glamorgan (4.7%).
+The proportion of working age adults with no qualifications was highest in Merthyr Tydfil (13.9%) and Blaenau Gwent (11.1%) and lowest in the Vale of Glamorgan (3.2%) and Monmouthshire (3.8%).

 Qualification levels in Wales were lower than in England, Scotland and the UK as a whole, but higher than in Northern Ireland and some English regions.